legal resources necessary to hold negligent facilities accountable.

 The survey team interviewed a Cook who revealed that “there had been a roach problem for several months.”
 During an interview with the Dietary Manager, it was revealed that “every time she saw eight roaches, she notified the front desk and they notified the pest control company.
 The Dietary Manager estimated that the pest control had been notified six or seven times” recently [stating] that “the facility staff makes sure food was covered and wrapped so roaches could not get into the food.
 She further stated that roaches had been a problem for several months.”

 Do you suspect that your loved one is the victim of mistreatment, abuse or neglect while living at Irvine Nursing and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Estill County victims of mistreatment living in long-term facilities including nursing homes in Irvine.
+Our network of attorneys fights aggressively on behalf of Estill County victims of mistreatment living in long-term facilities including nursing homes in Irvine.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.